US offers incentives to Syria to back off from fighting minorities | The National

-The US is to offer incentives to Syria to step back from conflicts with minorities in a move to stabilise the country, as the two sides met in Jordan.
+The US is to offer incentives to Syria to step back from conflicts with minorities in a move to stabilise the country, as the two sides meet in Jordan.

 Sectarian violence in the south of Syria between loyalist Sunni forces and the Druze minority has threatened to undermine a burgeoning alliance with Washington, which has pulled Syria closer to the West than at any time in its turbulent history as a modern nation.

+Jordan's King Abdullah II separately met with Mr Al Shibani and Mr Barrack and expressed his "support for Syria's efforts to preserve its security, stability, sovereignty, and territorial integrity".

+King Abdullah said Jordan was ready to "share its expertise in all fields" to help develop the Syrian state, official media said.
+It said he called for greater Jordan-Syria co-operation in fighting terrorism and drugs smuggling.

-In particular, Washington wants an inclusive Syrian government and security forces, instead of a Sunni-heavy security apparatus with very few non-Sunnis in any senior positions in the state.
+In particular, sources say, Washington wants an inclusive Syrian government and security forces, instead of a Sunni-heavy security apparatus with very few non-Sunnis in any senior positions in the state.

 The Druze in Sweida and Kurds in eastern Syria have clashed with the post-Bashar Al Assad government after demanding a civil constitution and limits to the powers of the new, Sunni-dominated order.